axelarnetwork/axelarate-community/README.md

     ```
     axelarcli tx bitcoin sign-pending-transfers 0.0001btc --gas="auto" --gas-adjustment=1.15 --from validator -b block -y
     ```

+    **Note**: If you are having gas error issue `out of gas: out of gas in location: WriteFlat; gasWanted: 200000, gasUsed: 200780"`, try to increment the `gas-adjustement` to a higher value `1.2` or `1.3`.
+With more deposits, the transaction become larger and hence requires more gas

-5. Submit the transfer to Bitcoin
+3. Submit the transfer to Bitcoin
     ```
     axelarcli q bitcoin send
     -> returns tx ID
     ```

-    You can monitor the status of your transfer using the bitcoin testnet explorer: https://blockstream.info/testnet/ .
+    You can monitor the status of your transfer using the bitcoin testnet explorer: https://blockstream.info/testnet/

 #### 🛑 **IMPORTANT: Verify outpoints of previous withdrawal tx (repeat for each outpoint)**

+Every Bitcoin transaction can have multiple outputs.
+Similarly, on your withdrawal transactions you will see multiple outputs even if you processed one withdrawal (the other outputs are used for internal controller functions).
+Please verify all outputs (i.e., {transaction hash, index} pairs) in your withdrawal transaction.

-Without this step, other users of the testnet will be unable to withdraw their wrapped tokens.
+Without this step, other users of the testnet will **not** be able to withdraw their wrapped tokens.
 Be a good citizen and verify the outpoints!

 1. Create verification json object for Axelar
     ```